smuellerDD/libkcapi/README.md

 need to add them to the kernel unless you want to use the following functionality that is already supported by this library:

-	* AEAD cipher: kernel-patch/add-aead-algif_skcipher.diff
+	* AEAD cipher

-	* RNG: kernel-patch/RNG/
+	* Random number generator

-These patches will be send to the Linux kernel community.
+Use the latest patch set in the kernel-patch/ directory.

 Author
 ======